Book by the end of October & save

 Escorted by a City Representative, your group will conduct a north to south urban transect study across six selected city sites, contrasting urban zones and identifying urban land use models.
 You’ll then visit the Port Vell area and examine the redevelopment and regeneration of this former brownfield site.

 The renovated harbour area has a number of attractions including the IMAX Cinema and Maremagnum.
-Pupils can explore the largest aquarium in Europe, observing over 450 different species and marvellous underwater scenes.
+Students can explore the largest aquarium in Europe, observing over 450 different species and marvellous underwater scenes.
 Visit the wide range of shops, eateries, an arcade games centre and a state-of-the-art large screen cinema, offering 3D movie experiences, too!

 Catalonia’s Crowded Coastlines Study Day

-On this coastal day module, pupils will visit L’Empordà National Park, Lloret de Mar and Arenys de Mar for comparison studies.
+On this coastal day module, students will visit L’Empordà National Park, Lloret de Mar and Arenys de Mar for comparison studies.
 They will witness the pressures facing coastal management by contrasting protected areas that are sustainably managed with areas that have experienced uncontrolled and rapid overdevelopment.
 Your group will be provided with relevant case study activities to make the most of this visit.

 Tordera River Valley Study Day

-This is a fantastic location to study fluvial systems, climate, human exploitation and management issues are challenging the Tordera basin, which makes it an ideal location to carry out a river study investigation using equipment provided free of charge by NST.
+This is a fantastic location to study fluvial systems, climate, human exploitation and management issues are challenging the Tordera basin, which makes it an ideal location to carry out a river study investigation using equipment provided free of charge by us.
 Your group will investigate changing characteristics of a river from source to mouth, with assistance from a Specialist Guide.
 Recommended March to July.

 Includes specialist guide and on-site field equipment.